A Fact Sheet for Athletes on concussions in Youth sports

 A concussion is a brain injury that affects how your brain works.

-Concussion symptoms differ with each person and with each injury, and they may not be noticeable for hours or days.
+Concussion symptoms differ with each person and each injury, and they may not be noticeable for hours or days.
+Common symptoms include:

 During recovery, exercising or activities that involve a lot of concentration (such as studying, working on the computer, or playing video games) may cause concussion symptoms to reappear or get worse.

 WHAT SHOULD I DO IF I THINK I HAVE A CONCUSSION?